Tool-Use Schemes¶

 back into dispatched actions — is a pluggable scheme.
 Reyn ships four, and

-you select one per layer in reyn.yaml.
-The defaults are enumerate-all for the
+you select one for the chat layer in reyn.yaml.
+The default is enumerate-all;

 The key invariant: the scheme only changes the LLM-facing surface.
 Every tool call, whichever scheme produced it, is routed through the same OS gate — exclusion check → permission check → dispatch.
 Swapping schemes never changes what is allowed, only how the LLM is asked to express a call.
 See Permission model.